josephsalmon/agramfort.github.io/content/pages/HMMA237.md

 isfull: false

 This is an undergraduate course (in French!) introducing advanced time series analysis.
-Details are here [HMMA237 - Advanced time series](HMMA237.html).
+Details can be found here: [HMMA237 - Advanced time series](HMMA237.html).